CSCfi/shibboleth-idp-authn-stepup/README.md

 - Possibility to translate requested and provided authentication methods between SP and IdP.
 - Possibility to trust the home organization IdP to provide already the authentication level requiring stepup.

 How these building blocks are applied depends on implemented flow and may result in very different use cases.
-The example flow here describes two cases:
+The example flow here implements two separate cases:

 - User is requested to reply to received sms by his/her mobile to continue.
 If user has no mobile number email verification is used instead.
 - User is requested to enter code TOTP code.
-User may register / maintain TOTP devices after successful SMS authentication.
+Maintaining accounts requires successful sms authentication.

 By modifying the flow numerous other use cases may also be achieved.

 ## Prerequisities and compilation